Forks of the River Wildlife Management Area

 Trailhead Parking: 5907 Burnett Creek Road

 Directions: Take I-40 to the James White Parkway across the river.
 Take the Sevier Ave/Hillwood Dr exit and turn left.
 At the end of Hillwood Dr turn right onto Island Home Ave.
 Take the 1st left to stay on Island Home Ave which will become Island Home Pike.
 Go 2.5 miles and turn left onto Burnett Creek.
-Go 0.7 miles and turn left into parking area (trail post marks entrance).
+Go 0.7 miles and turn left into the parking area (trail post marks entrance).

 A hunting and recreation area within Knoxville’s Urban Wilderness